caulagi/toystori/README.md

 ![Toystori first look](http://farm8.staticflickr.com/7377/12921336544_5ff493b3e7_c.jpg)

-toystori - A website for all the lovely mothers and children
+toystori - A website for all the lovely mothers and children to

 * Share your toys
 * Borrow interesting ones
-* Make new friends.
+* Make new friends
 * And best of all... **free to use**

 Built with love using Nodejs and Mongodb during Bangalore Hack